 Can write data definitions for the language underlying a problem (similar to the design phase for the project).
 This includes being able to identify the parts of a language (data, commands, control, etc) in a problem domain.

-Can write (or augment) a small interpreter for a language (as we did for slideshow, tutoring systems, animations and the structure-based state machine simulator).
+Can write (or augment) a small interpreter for a language (as we did for slideshow, animation, the Scheme subset (from lab), and the structure-based state machine simulator).

 Know the difference between functions and macros, when to use each, and how to implement each.

 Can identify details of a language that one might want to hide behind macros (or some other way of making cleaner syntax).

 Can rewrite small programs so that all calls to scripts are in script-position.